Battle of Ghindăoani: Aftermath

 The Battle of Ghindăoani marked a significant, if brief, assertion of Moldavian independence from Hungarian influence.
 Although the confrontation did not result in a decisive long-term shift in the balance of power, it demonstrated Moldavia’s growing military capability and diplomatic agility under Stephen I.

 Following the battle, Sigismund of Luxembourg consolidated his focus on defending Hungary’s southern borders against the Ottoman Empire, temporarily abandoning attempts to directly impose suzerainty over Moldavia.
 Stephen I, in turn, reaffirmed his allegiance to the Polish Crown, strengthening Moldavia’s position within the Polish sphere of influence.
 In the years that followed, Moldavia continued to navigate between the competing interests of Hungary and Poland, using alliances and calculated neutrality to preserve its autonomy.

+Despite the disagreement, the episode demonstrates Moldavia’s growing military capability and strategic positioning between Hungary and Poland, which would influence later campaigns in the region.